tradecloud/tradecloud-docs-api-v2/order/buyer/issue/indicators.md

 - `Completed` lines cannot be completed again.
 - Completing has precedence over cancelling at the same time.

-### Cancelled at buyer
+### Cancelled by buyer

-`cancelled`: the order or line is cancelled at the buyer.
+`cancelled`: the order or line is cancelled by the buyer.

 - `Issued`, `In Progress`, `Rejected` and `Confirmed` lines will become `Cancelled` immediately.
 - `Completed` lines cannot be cancelled.
 - `Cancelled` lines cannot be cancelled again.

+## Order only indicators

+### Auto confirm

+`autoConfirm`: If this flag is set to true then the order lines will be automatically confirmed in case of a supplier proposal or reopen request.

 ### Cancel line when missing

-`cancelLineWhenMissing`: when set on order level, and a line is missing in the order update, the line is assumed cancelled at the buyer.
+`cancelLineWhenMissing`: If this flag set to true and existing order lines positions are not present among incoming lines then they will be cancelled.

 - `Issued`, `In Progress`, `Rejected` and `Confirmed` lines will become `Cancelled` immediately.
 - `Completed` lines cannot be cancelled.
 - `Cancelled` lines cannot be cancelled again.

+## Order line only indicators

+### No delivery expected

+`noDeliveryExpected`: no goods of are expected to be delivered to the buyer.

+{% page-ref page="no-delivery-expected.md" %}

+### Propose when accepted

+`proposeWhenAccepted`: If this flag is set to true then this line becomes automatically a supplier proposal in case the supplier the accepts a line.

+{% page-ref page="propose-when-accepted.md" %}